naeemAbdul-Aziz/discreetkit/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`.
+The application will now be accessible via your ngrok URL, and Paystack will be able to communicate with it correctly.

 ## 🛠 Tech Stack